zm1990s/dify-docs/en/getting-started/install-self-hosted/install-faq.md

 http_access deny all
 ```

-It's a simple example of course, you can customize the rules according to your needs. for more information about squid, you can refer to the [official documentation](http://www.squid-cache.org/Doc/config/).
+This is a basic example, and you can customize the rules to fit your specific needs.
+For more information about configuring `squid`, refer to the [official documentation](http://www.squid-cache.org/Doc/config/).